sysadmin-info/llama-runner/README.md

 wsl --set-default-version 2
 ````

-In Windows, enable the **WSL2 feature** (PowerShell: `wsl --install`) and add the **Ubuntu 22.04** distribution from the Microsoft Store.
+In Windows, enable the **WSL2 feature** (PowerShell: `wsl --install`) and add the **Ubuntu 22.04 / 24.04 or newer** distribution from the Microsoft Store.
 Yes, NVIDIA CUDA installation doesn't work on Debian 12 😂.
 Then in WSL:

 ```bash
 sudo apt update